eltontay/thirdweb-atomic-batch-transaction-cctp/README.md

 ## Usage

 1. Create source and destination Thirdweb Smart Circle Wallets on your chosen chains
+2. Get testnet USDC from the [Circle USDC Faucet](https://faucet.circle.com/)
-2. Fund the source wallet with testnet USDC
+3. Fund the source wallet with testnet USDC
-3. Enter the amount to transfer
+4. Enter the amount to transfer
-4. Click "Transfer" to initiate the cross-chain transfer
+5. Click "Transfer" to initiate the cross-chain transfer
-5. Monitor the transfer progress in the UI
+6. Monitor the transfer progress in the UI

 ## Architecture